Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-E-Scooter Accident Claims – How Much Compensation Could I Claim?
+E-Scooter Accident Claims – How Much Compensation Can You Claim?

-If you’ve been injured in an accident with an electric scooter, we can help you go through your options.
+We specialise in personal injury claims, and can help you go through your options.
 By calling for a free initial consultation, you’ll receive no-obligation legal advice after a specialist has reviewed your case with you.
 If we believe that you should be paid compensation, you’ll be referred to one of our personal injury solicitors.
-They’ll act on a No Win No Fee basis so you’ll get specialist legal representation that you’ll only pay for if you are compensated.
+They’ll act on a No Win No Fee basis, so you’ll get specialist legal representation that you’ll only pay for if you are compensated.

 What Is The Law On E-Scooters?